occiware/MoDMaCAO/README.md

 This repository contains the prototypical implementation of the Model-Driven Configuration Management of Cloud Applications with OCCI (MoDMaCAO) framework and the models for several example use cases.

-In the current version of the [OCCI specifications](http://occi-wg.org/about/specification/) there is a semantic gap between the modelling of IaaS and PaaS ressources.
-Furthermore, the current specification for platforms is not sufficient to capture the full life-cycle management of applications and application components and it is not clear how the configuration of the managed applications and components should be achieved.

-MoDMaCAO addresses these issues by providing:
-- A Placement Extension for OCCI that allows to place components on virtual machines,
-- An extended OCCI Platform model that captures the full life-cycle of components and applications,
-- A mechanism to integrate configuration management tools to manage OCCI resources

-Additionally, example use cases for the validation of the framework are provided.

-If you are interested in the full story, [read the paper](https://doi.org/10.5220/0006693001000111).

 ## The MoDMaCAO Modeling Framework
 The MoDMaCAO modeling framework is based on OCCIware and allows cloud architects to: